unpoller/unpoller.github.io/documentation/docs/install/docker.md

 ## Container Configuration

-UniFi Poller's Docker container can be configured in two ways:
+Unpoller's Docker container can be configured in two ways:

 1. Using environment variables.
 1. Using a configuration file.